ThomasWaldmann/moin-storage-ng/README.txt

 When creating or destroying revisions, indexes are automatically updated.

 There is also code to do a full index rebuild in case it gets damaged, lost or needs rebuilding for other reasons.
+There is also index update code to do a quick "intelligent" update of a "mostly ok" index, that just adds, updates, deletes stuff that is different in backend compared to current index.

 Indexing is the only layer that can easily deal with **names** (it can easily translate names to UUIDs and vice versa) and with **items** (it